 Write down a list of the major points you want to make and the order in which you’re going to talk about them.
 Don’t go heavy on writing individual lines.
 This is a hybrid approach where you’re not reading from a script, and you’re not winging the entire video either.

 Talk In Bursts When Filming

 This is the secret sauce that will take your YouTube videos to the next level.

 You will come across more naturally if you can say everything you want to say in one take.
 Unfortunately, it’s impossible to record a 20-minute video without screwing up.

 Which is why you wrote the outline.
 Think of each list item as a single take that will maximally take you 5 minutes to record.
 Preferably it’ll be closer to 1-2 minutes.
 If you find your bullet point takes longer to explain than that, try making more bullet points.
 What you ultimately want is the following flow.

 - Think long and hard about what you want to say.

 - Say it in one take (try to keep this to 3 minutes max and try not to repeat yourself).

-- If you screwed up bad, repeat step 1.
+- If you screwed up bad, go back to step 1.